aviboddu/NodeScript/README.md

 ## Nodes
 - Input nodes will continuously attempt to send the next line.
 It has only one output.
 - Regular nodes can take in one string at a time, process it and send it to a set number of outputs.
-Each node can store a single object in `mem` and has limited space for code.
+Each node can store a single string in `mem`. `mem` is the only variable which will persist between executions.
-- Combiner nodes can merge 2 pipes into one.
+- Combiner nodes can merge multiple inputs into one output.
 It offers no options to choose which string goes through first, picking whatever comes first.
-- Output nodes will consume the lines sent to it, placing it in the output file.
+- Output nodes will consume the lines sent to it, storing it in a string.

 ## Features
 - Basic arithmetic and boolean logic